Floobits/flukes/README.md

 #flux
 ====

-An implementation of the flux architecture for React.
-If React is the V in MVC, Flux is the M.  Flux takes inspiration from Flux, Backbone, and Async.
+Floobit's Flux is an implementation of the flux architecture for React.
+If React is the V in MVC, Flux is the M. Flux attempts to remove all boilerplate from React and to aid in the development of reusable components.

 ##Design Goals
-Flux is an attempt to make a minimal, modern, front end framework with no boilerplate.
-To that end, it uses getters/setters and will nt work in ie9.
+Flux is an attempt at a minimal, modern, front end framework.
+To that end, it uses getters/setters and does not currently support ie9 or earlier.

 ##Components

 ###Actions
-Essentially an event emitter with a well defined interface.
-Raw emitters tend to work poorly becuase objects come and go, but everything needs a reference to the emitter.
-Tracking down binding/unbinding is error prone.
+Evented code typically relies on event emitters with callbacks.
+In practice, raw emitters are error prone becauase objects come and go including the emitter itself.
+Binding and unbinding callbacks, and emitting is almost always spaghetti code.
+Flux Actions are then, a public, static emitter with a well defined interface.

 ####Synchronous Actions
 ```